Poker buddies, pickleball clubs, bridge circles, golfing groups.

 That’s the proven power of friendship.
 So how do you go about reaping all those benefits?
 You have to do a little planting.
 The first seeds to plant in your friendship garden have to do with cultivating your interests: Find activities you already like to do, and start doing them with other people.

-The importance of social activities for elderly people
+The importance of social activities

 We mentioned the benefits of having strong social connections as we age.
 Not only can we enjoy improved emotional health, but depending on the types of social activities, we can improve our physical health as well.
 Staying socially active and engaged also gives us a sense of belonging and purpose in our lives.